djagerif/comfort2mqtt/DOCS.md

 127,Zone127
 128,Zone128
 ```
 Zone Name lengths are permitted up to 30 characters but restricted to the following characters `[a-zA-Z0-9 _-]`.
 Names can be enclosed in quotes but is optional.
-Zone numbers must be numerical and are limited from 0 to 128.
+Zone numbers must be numerical and are limited from 1 to 128.

-If you upload a file with incorrect Zone Name, or Number, information then the file will be disregarded and an error message logged in the addon log file.
-If you upload a valid `zones.csv` file, but have not specified all the zones, then only the zones with data will be used and the missing ones will display the following message in the log file on receipt of a `ER08` Zone Open message on arming.
-The same is true for the Bypass Message when force-armed with an open zone.
+If you upload a file with incorrect `Zone Name` or `Number` information the file will be disregarded and an error message logged in the addon log file.
+If you upload a valid `zones.csv` file, but have not specified all the zones, only the zones with valid data will be used and the zones without will display the below message in the log file.
+As an example, on receipt of an `ER08` `Zone Open` message while arming or a Bypass Message when force-armed with an open zone.

 2024-04-16 22:41:13 WARNING  Zone 8 Not Ready (**N/A**)